 I love my body.
 I do.
 I haven’t always felt so warmly towards myself, in fact there were substantial periods of self loathing and body shaming angst that I tortured myself through.
 I battled my share of demons for far too long before realizing that maybe my demons just needed someone to talk to.
 Maybe even a friend or two (hello, therapy, so nice of you to exist!
 Won’t you come in and stay a while?
 Tea?).
 What my demons and I needed was a cease fire, and a good, long snuggle.
 I had originally hoped they’d graduate and move out.
 Maybe rent some space in someone else’s head, stay in touch with an occasional “postcard from the edge” just to say “hi”.
 They didn’t of course.
 They stayed where they were, but have mostly respected the boundaries and ground rules that my therapist and I agreeded were essential for living together.
 My demons and me.
 Not my therapist and me, because that’s just icky.

 It’s amazing.
 I decided to stop fighting myself, and to start nurturing the woman now staring back in the mirror.
 I stopped worrying about what I wasn’t, and started kicking serious ass at what I AM.
 I am real.
 My body is real.
 It has had a pretty fantastic life, and accomplished some unimaginable (to me) fetes of strength, grace, hilarity, and yes, MAGIC.
-It looks completely different than the way it did when I was issued my model almost 47 years ago.
+It looks completely different than the way it did when I was issued my model many, many long years ago.
 It changes constantly.
 It has adapted to every situation and challenge in the most unexpected ways.
 It EVOLVES.
 It feels nice and soft around the middle, with a core of steel beneath that applies to both my muscles and my heart.
 I am both pliable, and unbreakable.
 I am passionate, I am human, I am a touch unstable, and I endure.

 I am also resolute.
 It’s the start of another brand spanking new year full of potential and fresh starts.
 The chance to look inside ourselves and do some spring cleaning, get some feng shui going in our physical and mental surroundings.